Why start a limited company?

 - Form 12 – This document simply states that the limited company complies with the terms and conditions of the Companies Act

 Once you’ve crossed all the t’s and dotted the i’s, you’re done.
+Your company legally exists now!
 It typically takes 24 hours for Companies House to process your application so it should be ready to go the next working day.
 You’ll be sent a physical copy of your articles of incorporation through the post.

 Your responsibilities as director of a limited company